-They are now moving on to Phase 4.
-Phase 4 phonics teaches children to blend and segment longer words with adjacent consonants.
-It also continues to teach your child how to read and spell tricky words.
+In Phase 4 your children learnt to blend and segment longer words with adjacent consonants.
+They continued to learn how to read and spell tricky words.
 Phase 4 Tricky Words include so, do, out, like, have. when, some, come, what, said and were.

 To read and spell CVCC words (consonant, vowel, consonant, consonant) such as bump, jump, went, tent, damp, bend, mend.

 To read and spell CCVC words such as spot, trip, swim

 To decide if words are real or fake

 To read words containing two or more syllables